XanGrab/Portfolio/content/blog/MadUX/MadUX-Summer/index.md

 1. Start a new game and create a save file.
 2. Explore & exit the player’s home.
-3. Navigate to the crash site (Leave the house, talk to Pokey, and return home).
+3. Navigate to and from the crash site.
 4. Complete the first quest of the game (escort Picky home).
 5. Complete all combat encounters of the tutorial segment.